##

 38. We advise to use PNG files for figures for your lab journal.
 Save a plot in the PNG format using the commands above.

-We will use the scatterplot of mtcars displaying the relation between
+We will use the scatterplot of msleep displaying the relation between remsleep and brain weight as an example.

 )